 The grievance may include a one-page cover letter that introduces the grievance and its potential merits.
 All material should be in 12-point font.

 RHE Grievance Consultants: As most offices involved with the grievance process are located on the Athens campus, all RHE campuses will have a tenured faculty member who has been designated as the consultant for all faculty on that campus for grievance related matters.
 This position will be a service assignment for the designated faculty member.
-Each campus consultant will be trained by the chairs of PRC and P&T as well as by ECRC so that they can provide information, advice, and assistance regarding the grievance process.
+Each campus consultant will be trained so that they can provide information, advice, and assistance regarding the grievance process.

 Grievance Procedures for Non-reappointment and for Denial of Promotion and/or Tenure